jeremyabbott/FsBlog/source/blog/2015/02-11-JavaScriptTheGoodParts.md

                 // helperFunction is not a method on Thing
                 // _this_ is bound to the global object's context.

-                console.log("value of this.foo from helperFunction: " + this.foo); // "gobal foo"
+                console.log("value of this.foo from helperFunction: " + this.foo); // "global foo"
             }
             helperFunction();
             console.log("value of this.foo from within printDescription: " + this.foo); // "foo property of Thing"